 Imaging intratumoral CTL killing in solid tumors

 Cytotoxic T lymphocytes (CTLs) have the potential to attack tumors and adoptive transfer of CTLs can lead to tumor regression in mouse models and human clinical settings.
 However, the dynamics of tumor cell elimination during efficient T cell therapy is unknown.
-To address these questions, we are performing real-time imaging of tumor cell apoptosis in vivo using intravital two-photon microscopy and a FRET-based reporter of caspase 3 activity.
-Using this approach, we are characterizing the spatiotemporal dynamics of intratumoral CTL killing in vivo in a mouse model of solid tumor.
+To address these questions, we have performed real-time imaging of tumor cell apoptosis in vivo using intravital two-photon microscopy and a FRET-based reporter of caspase 3 activity.
+Using this approach, we have characterized the spatiotemporal dynamics of intratumoral CTL killing in vivo in a mouse model of solid tumor.

 Keywords: T cell activation, dendritic cell, imaging, tumor immunity

 Bousso, P. 2008.
 T cell activation by dendritic cells : lessons from the movies.
 Nat.
 Rev. Immunol.
 8:675.

 Breart B, F. Lemaitre, S. Celli and P. Bousso.
 2008.
 Two photon imaging of intratumoral CD8 T cell cytotoxic activity during adoptive T cell therapy.
 J. Clin.
 Invest.
 118:1390.

 Celli, S., F. Lemaitre, and P. Bousso.
 2007.
 Real-time manipulation of T cell-dendritic cell interactions in vivo reveals the importance of prolonged contacts for CD4+ T cell activation.
 Immunity 27:625

 Garcia, Z., E. Pradelli, S. Celli, H. Beuneu, A. Simon, and P. Bousso.
 2007.
 Competition for antigen determines the stability of T cell-dendritic cell interactions during clonal expansion.
 Proc Natl Acad Sci U S A 104:4553